The Ultimate Guide to Speech Therapy for Children

 Speech therapy exercises for children

-Speech and language development doesn’t require scheduled practice or fancy materials--it can be naturally incorporated into daily interactions with your child!
+Speech and language development doesn’t require scheduled practice or fancy materials--it can be a natural part of daily interactions with your child!
 The more parents and caregivers take time to meaningfully interact with their kiddos, the quicker they’ll reach communication goals.
 That’s why it’s important to include language practice in the activities you’re already doing with your child, like eating breakfast, getting dressed, brushing your teeth, and riding in the car.

 Here are some general activities and strategies that can be practiced at home to promote language growth at any age: